 Assessors have a separate tab in the platform, called “Assess”.
 This tab can be found in creator mode and is not visible to explorers:

 Assessors and Creators can click on 'Assess uploads' to review the explorer's files.
 They can mark the result as pass or fail.
-Optionally, they can also include a score and any comments.
+Optionally, they can also include a score, comments and their own upload.
+After uploading a file, assessors can choose to either 'show' or 'hide' the file from the explorer being assessed.

 If a result is marked as a 'pass' the learner will be informed of this: